d-strobel/terraform-provider-windows/docs/index.md

 ### Required

 - `endpoint` (String) Define the hostname or ip-address of the target Windows system.
-Can be set via 'WIN_ENDPOINT' environment variable.

 ### Optional